 Cape Spear is the easternmost point in North America, it’s a National Historic Site that draws a lot of tourists in the summer months.
 Among other things, people come here to see the sun rise on North America, to visit the lighthouses, to see icebergs float by in spring, and to see whales feed along the coastline in summer.

 Cape Spear Path starts just south of the NHS and in my opinion this trail is the easiest of the longer paths I’ve mentioned on this site.
 It starts out due south over barren headlands and marshes, providing many boardwalks along the way.
 Have a good look at the peculiar pitcher plants that grow in all the bogs on the Cape, they’re the provincial flower of Newfoundland and Labrador.
 Continuing south you’ll realize that this trail has no significant elevation changes to speak of, it remains quite level for most of the way.

 After briefly sidetracking over North Head the trail veers southwest over a long boardwalk, before finally running into the hills.
 These forested hills are the only significant obstacle before reaching Maddox Cove, be especially careful on wet days when the many exposed roots and rock-steps in this forest are extra slippery.

 Scenic spots on Cape Spear Path:

-- Cape Spear National Historic Site is great, offering both history and nature, an interesting combination of scenic, natural, and historic appeal.
+- Cape Spear National Historic Site is great, offering an interesting combination of scenic, natural, and historic appeal.

 - Many small but scenic coves between North Head and Maddox Cove.